 Theory and practices are introduced by applying them to relevant software engineering problems and are reinforced through case studies, exercises, and projects.
 Software engineering philosophy and discipline are taught early and practiced throughout the program.
 Students are expected early on to design and evaluate their programs, as part of successful software development.
 Through technical documentation, presentations, reports, and peer reviews, students develop strong communication skills.
 Through project management and teamwork, they develop strong interpersonal skills.

-The Undergraduate Studies Academic Calendar lists the term-by-term academic component of the program, including electives, for students entering Fall 2011 and later.
+The Undergraduate Studies Academic Calendar lists the term-by-term academic component of the program, including electives.